taurushq-io/private-CMTAT-aztec/README.md

 - **Replay Attacks**:
   - The transaction hash is always emitted during local execution as the first nullifier of the transaction to prevent replay attacks.
 This is enforced by the private kernel circuit.

+### Intellectual Property
+  This code is copyright (c) 2024 Taurus SA and is released under MIT.

 ### TODO

 - **Amount Proofs**: Implement a proof for proving that you own less/more than a certain amount.